 Get Started Advertising & Promoting

-By now, you should have content and graphics created and ready for promotion.
+By now, you should have content and graphics created and ready for event promotion.
 Ask speakers and stakeholders to post on their social channels about the event, partner with other organizations, create event pages, start online advertisements, and share personal feeds.
 If you have good relationships with online industry publications, reach out to them to see if they will promote your event.
 Many times, if it offers value to their community, they’ll let you do it for free as long as you link back to their website from yours.

 1 Month Away

-Contact your entire team and perform a trial run.
+For best practices, contact your entire team and perform a trial run.
 Be sure all last-minute questions and concerns are covered.
 Distribute all of the materials to your organization, and create a private chat room for your team to communicate during the virtual event.
 Be sure to update your final budget numbers too!

 During The Event

 The day has come!
 It’s time for your first virtual event.
 Be sure to have FUN and create a comfortable space around you if you’re not in a studio.
 Make sure you have an appealing backdrop behind you free of distractions.
 Know who is who and who is responsible for everything.
-Be sure to collect feedback from your attendees through survey software and give them an incentive.
+Be sure to collect feedback from your event attendees through survey software and give them an incentive.
 This way, you’ll know what needs improvement the next time around.